mahavedalla/mahavedalla/docs/questions/satta/did-the-buddha-acknowledge-the-existence-of-demons.md

-# Did the Buddha acknowledge the existence of demons?
+Question: Did the Buddha acknowledge the existence of demons?
 Answer in Brief: -
  Category: Satta
 Sutta References: -